 Marital status discrimination at work

-More than half of all marital status discrimination complaints that come to us are work related (57.7 per cent in 2018-19).
+Two thirds of all marital status discrimination complaints that come to us are work related (66% in 2020-21).

 While a person is responsible for their own unlawful behaviour, employers can also be held responsible.

 Victoria is unique in having a positive duty, which creates an opportunity to prevent unlawful behaviour.
 It helps organisations put a healthy workplace culture in place, just as occupational health and safety laws require employers to take appropriate steps to ensure injuries don’t occur.